alex-drake/R-for-Analysts/shiny reactivity.md

 ---
 title: "LeaRn Reactive Shiny"
 author: "Alex Drake"
-date: "8 March 2017"
+date: "9 March 2017"
 output:
   html_document:
     toc: yes
 ---
+*Originally produced for TfL R-User Group internal lunch time sessions*

 # Building Shiny Apps

-We've already seen how to create a shiny application thanks to an excellent tutorial by Reka Solymosi (01/07/2016) - here we'll look again at how to get the most out of it using reactive programming as it's an often overlooked but very powerful feature!
+We've already seen how to create a shiny application thanks to an excellent tutorial by R.Solymosi (01/07/2016) - here we'll look again at how to get the most out of it using reactive programming as it's an often overlooked but very powerful feature!

 There is an excellent explanation from RStudio available at [http://shiny.rstudio.com/articles/reactivity-overview.html](http://shiny.rstudio.com/articles/reactivity-overview.html)